ARTIFICIAL INTELLIGENCE FOR MANAGEMENT AND ORGANIZATIONS

 The course requires basic skills in using a PC and knowledge of the core concepts of the management field.

-Machine learning with applications to management.
+Machine learning with applications to management

-Neural networks and deep learning.
-Applications to decision making.
+Neural networks and deep learning

-Prompt engineering for LLM: examples.
+Prompt engineering for large language models

-Understanding and using APIs.
+Understanding and using AI APIs and fine-tuning (Python)

 During the course, the teacher will distribute reading materials at the end of each lesson.
 The materials will be made available on Moodle.

-written
+written and oral

 Regarding the grading scale (criteria for assigning grades):